Ciaran1981/geospatial-learn/README.rst

 Project History
 ---------------

 It is currently maintained voluntaliry by Dr Ciaran Robb, University of Leicester.
 The functionality was originally written as part of various research projects involving Earth observation & geo-spatial data.
-The module is at a very early stage at present and there is more material wrtten that has yet to be added.
+The module is at a very early stage at present and there is more material wrtten that has yet to be added (including docs!).

 Help and Support
 ----------------